LouisLi185/INT2067-MTR-project/README.md

-# MTR Journey Planner with Cashback Incentives
+# 🚇MTR Journey Planner with Cashback Incentives🚇

 A command-line application simulating a smart transit system for the MTR network with integrated cashback incentives.